Judah and 12th Avenue station

 Judah and 12th Avenue station is a light rail stop on the Muni Metro N Judah line, located in the Sunset District neighborhood of San Francisco, California.
 The station opened with the N Judah line on October 21, 1928.
 The station has two short side platforms in the middle of Judah Street (traffic islands) where passengers board or depart from trains.
 The station is not accessible to people with disabilities.

 The stop is also served by the and bus routes, which provide service along the N Judah line during the early morning and late night hours respectively when trains do not operate.

-In March 2014, Muni released details of the proposed implementation of their Transit Effectiveness Project (later rebranded MuniForward), which included a variety of stop changes for the N Judah line.
+In March 2014, Muni released details of the proposed implementation of its Transit Effectiveness Project (later rebranded MuniForward), which included a variety of stop changes for the N Judah line.
 Under that plan – which will be implemented as the N Judah Rapid Project – the stop will have its short boarding islands extended to accommodate longer trains.